How to Stop Any Meltdown or Tantrum: A 4‑Step Framework Applied to Bedtime Routines

 - Use visual schedules to help your child understand and anticipate the bedtime routine.

 - Set timers to signal transitions between activities, such as when it's time to put on pajamas or brush teeth.
+If your child struggles with transitions you can learn more strategies in this video.

 - Story Time with Audiobooks:

 - Use audiobooks to create a relaxing bedtime routine.
 Choose calming stories and play them through a smart speaker.
+I also like Cosmic Kids Yoga for Better Sleep (found here) as it combines stories with yoga.
+You can learn about how research supports the use of yoga for helping people fall asleep and stay asleep here.

 - This can also be a great way to wind down without the stimulation of screens.